Censorship in the United States: Franklin D. Roosevelt administration

 The "Radio Priest" Charles Coughlin started broadcasting in 1926 and entertained an audience of millions in the 1930s, but became increasingly anti-democratic, antisemitic, and sympathetic to Nazi Germany.
 Coughlin was denied a license when the government first started requiring them for broadcasters, forcing him to purchase air time from others.
 He was forced off the air completely when the private National Association of Broadcasters adopted rules banning "spokesmen of controversial public issues".
 The mailing permit of Coughlin's newspaper Social Justice was suspended under the Espionage Act of 1917, confining delivery to the local Boston area.
 The paper was shut down after the government persuaded Coughlin's bishop to stop his political activities entirely.

-The Office of Censorship, an emergency wartime agency, heavily censored reporting during World War II.
-During World War I, and to a greater extent during World War II, war correspondents accompanied military forces, and their reports were subject to advance censorship to preserve military secrets.
-The extent of such censorship was not generally challenged, and no major court case arose from this issue, and even the Supreme Court found it constitutional on the grounds that it "protected free speech from tyranny."
+The Office of Censorship, an emergency wartime agency, heavily censored reporting during World War I, and to a greater extent during World War II, war correspondents accompanied military forces, and their reports were subject to advance censorship to preserve military secrets.
+The extent of such censorship was not generally challenged, and no major court case arose from this issue; even the Supreme Court found it constitutional on the grounds that it "protected free speech from tyranny."

 On December 19, 1941, President Franklin Roosevelt signed Executive Order 8985, which established the Office of Censorship and conferred on its director the power to censor international communications in "his absolute discretion."
 Byron Price was selected as the Director of Censorship.
 However, censorship was not limited to reporting; postal censorship also took place.
 "Every letter that crossed international or U.S. territorial borders from December 1941 to August 1945 was subject to being opened and scoured for details."